Don't Miss these Day Trips from Kyoto

 Some of the best day trips from Kyoto include:

-Getting there: It can take anywhere from 12 mins to 40 mins, depending on what train you ride.
+Getting there: It can take anywhere from 12 mins to 40 mins, depending on which train you ride.

 While Kyoto has "old Japan" charm, Osaka is a bustling metropolis of modern technology and innovative cuisine.
 If you enjoyed the hustle and bustle of Tokyo, it is likely that you will also like Osaka.